IELTS Cue Card Sample 455 - Describe a meal in which you invited others

 - where and when you ate this meal

-and explain why you invited the person(s) to have a meal.
+and explain why you invited the person(s) to have this meal with you.

 Well, for this cue card topic I would like to talk about a buffet meal I arranged in a restaurant where I invited 5 of my colleges a few months ago.